collinleiber/ClustPy/README.md

 [![codecov](https://codecov.io/github/collinleiber/ClusPy/branch/master/graphs/badge.svg)](https://codecov.io/github/collinleiber/ClusPy)

 The package provides a simple way to cluster data in Python.
-It provides a variety of algorithms for this purpose.
+For this purpose it provides a variety of algorithms.
-Furthermore, methods that are often needed for research purposes, such as loading frequently used data sets (e.g. from the [UCI repository](https://archive.ics.uci.edu/ml/index.php)), are largely automated.
+Additionally, methods that are often needed for research purposes, such as loading frequently used data sets (e.g. from the [UCI repository](https://archive.ics.uci.edu/ml/index.php)), are largely automated.

-Here the focus is not on efficiency (here we recommend e.g. [pyclustering](https://pyclustering.github.io/)), but on the possibility to try out a wide range of modern scientific methods.
+The focus of the ClusPy package is not on efficiency (here we recommend e.g. [pyclustering](https://pyclustering.github.io/)), but on the possibility to try out a wide range of modern scientific methods.
 In particular, this should also make lesser-known methods accessible in a simple and convenient way.